identinetics/saml_schematron/README.md

 Modified version of iso_schematron_message.xsl, outputting messages and xpath for the elements in the instance document causing the message.

+#### reports

+Output directory for validations

-#### profiles
+#### rules
 Directory with saml md validation profiles.
 A profile is a set of extra validation rules.

-* profiles/allrules.sch
+* rules/allrules.sch

   Example that executes all rules contained in sch_unit

-* profiles/saml2int.sch
+* rules/saml2int.sch

   Example that executes some rules specified by saml2int.org chapter 5

-* profiles/sch_unit
+* rules/sch_unit

-  Elementary schematron rules for extended SAML metadata validation
+  ** Elementary schematron rules for extended SAML metadata validation.

-#### reports

-Output directory for validations
+  ** Makefile to generate xsl files (`make all`)
+  ** .xsl files

 #### scripts